vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

   - `Clusterrole` and `Clusterrolebinding`
   - `Configmap` (required for the AKO controller and other artifacts).

+Tanzu Kubernetes Grid management clusters have an AKO operator installed out of the box during cluster deployment.
+By default, a Tanzu Kubernetes Grid management cluster has a couple of AkoDeploymentConfig created which dictates when and how AKO pods are created in the workload clusters.
+For more information, see [AKO Operator documentation](https://github.com/vmware/load-balancer-and-ingress-services-for-kubernetes/tree/master/ako-operator).

+Each environment configured in NSX Advanced Load Balancer is referred to as a cloud..
 Each cloud in NSX Advanced Load Balancer maintains networking and service engine settings.
 The cloud is configured with one or more VIP networks to provide IP addresses to load balancing (L4/L7) virtual services created under that cloud.

 The virtual services can be spanned across multiple service Engines if the associated Service Engine Group is configured in Active/Active HA mode.
 A service engine can belong to only one SE group at a time.